-This may enable us to understand what is meant by such terms perhaps a little grandiloquent as anguish, abandonment and despair.
+This may enable us to understand what is meant by such terms-perhaps a little grandiloguent-as anguish, aban-donment and despair.
 As you will soon see, it is very simple.
 First, what do we mean by anguish?
 The existentialist frankly states that man is in anguish.
-His meaning is as follows: When a man commits himself to anything, fully realising that he is not only choosing what he will be, but is thereby at the same time a legislator deciding for the whole of mankind in such a moment a man cannot escape from the sense of complete and profound responsibility.
+His meaning is as follows-When a man commits himself to anything, fully realizing that he is not only choosing what he will be, but is thereby at the same time a legislator deciding for the whole of mankind-in such a moment a man cannot escape from the sense of complete and profund responsibility.
 There are many, indeed, who show no such anxiety.
 But we affirm that they are merely disguising their anguish or are in flight from it.
-Certainly, many people think that in what they are doing they commit no one but themselves to anything: and if you ask them, What would happen if everyone did so? they shrug their shoulders and reply, Everyone does not do so.
+Certainly, many people think that in what they are doing they commit no one but themselves to anything: and if you ask them, "What would happen if everyone did so?" they shrug their shoulders and reply, "Everyone does not do so."
 But in truth, one ought always to ask oneself what would happen if everyone did as one is doing; nor can one escape from that disturbing thought except by a kind of self-deception.
-The man who lies in self-excuse, by saying Everyone will not do it must be ill at ease in his conscience, for the act of lying implies the universal value which it denies.
-By its very disguise his anguish reveals itself.
-This is the anguish that Kierkegaard called the anguish of Abraham.
-You know the story: An angel commanded Abraham to sacrifice his son; and obedience was obligatory, if it really was an angel who had appeared and said, Thou, a doctrine aimed towards responsibility? conscientiousness? doubt it... but possible...
+The man who lies in self-excuse, by saving "Everyone will not do it" must be ill at ease in his conscience, for the act of lying implies the universal value which it denies.
+By its very disguise his anguish reveals it-self.
+This is the anguish that Kierkegaard called "the an-guish of Abraham."
+You know the story: An angel com-manded Abraham to sacrifice his son: and obedience was obligatory, if it really was an angel who had appeared and said, "Thou, Abraham, shalt sacrifice thy son."
+But anyone in such a case would wonder, first, whether it was indeed an angel and secondly, whether I am really Abraham.
+Where are the proofs?
+A certain mad woman who suffered from hallucinations said that people were telephoning to her, and giving her orders.
+The doctor asked, "But who is it that speaks to you?"
+She replied: "He says it is God."
+And what, indeed, could prove to her that it was God?
+If an angel appears to me, what is the proof that it is an angel; or, if I hear voices, who can prove that they proceed from heaven and not from hell, or from my own subconsciousness or some pathological condition?
+Who can prove that they are really addressed to me?